mzia-CH/Styleguides/go/go_review_comments.md

 **Gofmt and Imports**
 - Use `gofmt` or `goimports` to automatically format your code.
-- Organize imports in groups: standard library first, then third-party packages.
+- Organise imports in groups: standard library first, then third-party packages.

 **Naming Conventions**
 - Use MixedCaps for names.
 Avoid underscores.